Our farewell to drummer and good friend Jonathan Nichols-Pethick was extended and cordial.

 Song structure was only one component of the exercise, but I made it work: four-line verses and bridge and, if not three, then four chords all told.
 And no minor chords! — quite unusual in my catalog.
 (See Recording Notes, below, for more information on the recordings linked here.)

-Something I have learned since 1969 is to carry a songwriting notebook.
+Something else I have learned since 1969 is to carry a songwriting notebook.
 This provides a place to store ideas, and a place to find ideas when you’re casting about for one.
 (And a place to revisit past failures and stalemates, but never mind.)

 The concept for “You Wore It Well” — a song that uses things applied to the skin to sketch the course of a relationship — lived in the notebook for a while until, in a hotel room in Portsmouth, N.H., in February 2013, I roughed out some words.
 Four months later, in Cabin No. 19 at the Chautauqua in Boulder, Colo., during the afternoon quiet hours, “You Wore It Well” came together with a minimum of agony, as the better songs seem to do.